justinwasilenko/Unity-Style-Guide/README.md

 <a name="terms-serializable"></a>
 #### Serializable
 Variables that are Serializable are shown in the Inspector window in Unity.
-For more information see Unity's documentation on [Serializable](https://docs.unity3d.com/Manual/script-Serialization.html).
+For more information see Unity's documentation on [Serializable](https://docs.unity3d.com/ScriptReference/Serializable.html) and [script serialization](https://docs.unity3d.com/Manual/script-Serialization.html).

 <a name="terms-cases"></a>
 #### Cases